 While the vegan choices aren’t vast or unique (brussels sprouts app & caulifower steak entree) the food is good and the ocean view is hard to beat at the Chelsea Five GastroPub in the Tropicana.
 Reserve late-ish on a Saturday in the summer and your meal comes with a side of fireworks over the ocean.

-Chances are you won’t feel good about yourself in the morning, but a loaded pizza from Tony Baloneys is so worth it (my fave is the “King.”)
-Not including the endless “make your own” options, the menu boasts close to 20 vegan pizzas, pastas, subs, burritos & salads.
+Chances are you won’t feel good about yourself in the morning, but a loaded pizza from Tony Baloneys is so worth it.
+Not including the endless “make your own” options, the menu boasts close to 20 vegan pizzas, pastas, subs, burritos & salads. ***Update: Unfortunately the latest menu has slipped in comparison to the last.
+While you can still customize items, it’s a steeper challenge to find the 20 choices I noted above.
+Hopefully they’ll see the light again and bring back “The King” pizza!”***

 If you’re staying just south of AC: